 5. Manage Weight

-Seniors who live longer have healthy BMI’s – a measure of body fat based on height and weight.
-To determine a healthy weight, there are body mass index (BMI) calculators online.
+Seniors who live longer have healthy body mass indexes, better known as BMIs, which is a measure of body fat based on height and weight.
+To determine a healthy weight, there are BMI calculators online.
 However, you may want to consult your physician to determine your ideal weight.

 6. Sleep Well

-The amount and quality of your sleep affects your health.
+The amount and quality of your sleep affects senior wellness.
 Insufficient or poor sleep can lead to problems like high blood pressure, heart disease, diabetes, obesity and cancer.

 Sleep disorders are more prevalent among seniors.
-For example: sleep apnea—a condition where a person temporarily stops breathing as many as 30 times per hour—negatively impacts nearly 20 percent of all older adults.
+For example: sleep apnea—a condition where a person temporarily stops breathing as many as 30 times per hour—negatively impacts an estimated 20 to 30 percent of older adults.

-If you suspect you have a sleep disorder, contact your physician who can talk to you about testing (called a sleep study).
+If you suspect you have a sleep disorder, contact your physician who can talk to you about participating in a sleep study.

 7. Build and Maintain Relationships

-A Harvard study was designed to look into what leads to a longer and happier life, and discovered that relationships were a key.
+A Harvard study designed to look into what leads to a longer and happier life discovered that relationships were key.

-The study followed 268 Harvard sophomores beginning in 1938, and found that relationships help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ, or even genes.
+The study followed 268 Harvard sophomores beginning in 1938, and found that healthy and happy relationships help to delay mental and physical decline, and are better predictors of long and happy lives than social class, IQ or even genes.

 8. Manage Stress

-When we are stressed, our bodies produce high levels of cortisol, a hormone secreted when we feel threatened or anxious.
-As a result, our blood pressure and heart rate increase and can become damaging over time.
+When we are stressed, our bodies produce high levels of the hormone cortisol.
+As a result, our blood pressure and heart rate increase, which can become damaging over time.
 Stress can also lead to other unhealthy habits—drug abuse, smoking, drinking and overeating.

-• Accepting what you can’t change, and looking for the positive side of the situation.
+- Accepting what you can’t change, and instead look for the positive side of a situation.
 Share how you feel with others.
 And, most importantly, learn how to forgive yourself and others.

 9. Think “Younger”

 This isn’t Peter Pan Syndrome, where an adult acts like a child.
-It’s about recapturing some of the best parts of being a child — and it’s a proven tactic of seniors who live longer.
+It’s about recapturing some of the best parts of being a child.
 Each day, for example:

-• Learn.
-Start a hobby.
-Research a new subject.
+- Learn.
+Start a hobby or research a new subject.

-• Play.
-Participate in games, social interactions.
-Sing, dance, and have fun.
+- Play.
+Participate in games and social interactions.
+Sing, dance and have fun.

 10. Find a Purpose

-Does having a life purpose equate to a longer life?
-Yes, according JAMA Network Open.
+Does having a life purpose support senior wellness and a longer life?
+Yes, according to a study on JAMA Network.
 A study of 6,985 people aged 50 years and older revealed “a stronger purpose in life was associated with decreased mortality.”

-Consider what is most valuable to you.
+Think about what you consider to be most valuable to you.
 Is it your community, your family and friendships, or your causes and beliefs?
-If you feel you have lost your purpose, seek another reason to get up in the morning—assisting a friend, volunteering or joining a worthwhile organization.
+If you feel you have lost your purpose, seek another reason to get up in the morning—help a friend, volunteer or join a worthwhile organization.

-Age can be measured by a number, but living as fully as you can during those years is the real measure of a long life well-lived.
+Age can be measured by a number, but living as fully as you can during those years is the real measure.

-Browse Bethesda’s Health & Wellness articles for more senior health tips.
+Visit Bethesda’s Health & Wellness articles for more senior wellness tips.